chuckcoughlin/bert/docs/testplan.md

-    what is the torque of your left hip x what is the range of your right knee what is the maximum angle of your left elbow
+    what is the torque of your left hip x what is the range of your right knee what is the maximum angle of your left elbow what is the maximum speed of your right ankle what is the maximum torque of your left shoulder y
 ```
 * ![green](/images/ball_green.png) ``Range of Motion`` - Test limits
 that are configured in each motor's EEPROM.
 (Units must be flashed individually to change these.)